wimglenn/djangorestframework-queryfields/README.rst

 FAQ
 ---

+Q:
-Q: Can I use this with vanilla serializers as well as ``ModelSerializer``?
+  Can I use this with vanilla serializers as well as ``ModelSerializer``?
+A:
-A: Sure.
-You'll need include the request in the context, because that's how we access the querystring
+  Sure.
+You'll need include the request in the context, to provide access on the querystring:

 .. code-block:: python

     MySerializer(obj, context={'request': request})

+Q:
-Q: The name ``fields`` conflicts with some other functionality in my API (e.g. `django-filter <https://django-filter.readthedocs.io/en/latest/rest_framework.html>`_).
+  The name ``fields`` conflicts with some other functionality in my API (e.g. `django-filter <https://django-filter.readthedocs.io/en/latest/rest_framework.html>`_).
 Can I change it to something else?
+A:
-A: Yep.
+  Yep.
 Override a couple of attributes on the class, and then Python's `MRO <https://docs.python.org/3/glossary.html#term-method-resolution-order>`_ will take care of the rest.
 For example:

 .. code-block:: python